zrlay/celerationcharts/README.md

 <script type="text/javascript" src="https://www.google.com/jsapi"></script>
 ```

-Include the minified celeration chart file.
+Include the minified celeration chart file from this repo.
 ```
 <script type="text/javascript" src="celerationchart.min.js"></script>
 ```

-Load the Visualization API and instantiate the chart.
+Load the Visualization API v 1.1 and instantiate the chart.
 ```
 <script type="text/javascript">

-    // Load the Visualization API and the base chart package. google.load('visualization', '1', {packages: ['corechart']});
+    // Load the Visualization API.
+Use version 1.1. google.load('visualization', '1.1');

     // Set a callback to run when the Google Visualization API is loaded.